-Child’s body found in Dnipro building, strike deaths hit 41
+Final toll in Russian strike: 44 dead, including 5 children

 That announcement came a day after U.S. Deputy Secretary of State Wendy Sherman and other U.S. officials met in Kyiv with Zelenskyy.
 They reiterated Washington’s “strong and steadfast commitment to Ukraine,” U.S. State Department spokesperson Ned Price said.

 U.S. Army Gen. Mark Milley, chairman of the Joint Chiefs of Staff, on Monday visited Ukraine troops who are training at a military base in Germany under U.S. commanders.
 More than 600 Ukrainian troops began the expanded training program at the camp the previous day.

 “This is not a run of the mill rotation,” Milley told commanders.
 “This is one of those moments in time where if you want to make a difference, this is it.”